About 6 months ago, I wrote this article: Post-Corona Trends: Life After COVID-19.

 And keep in mind this 6 month’s worth of risk only applies if you actually contract Covid-19 in the first place!

-There’s been a lot of debate (although not in Parliament, where government and opposition quibble only over minor details) about whether the draconian policy responses to Covid-19 resulted in a net gain or a net loss for society.
+There’s been some debate (although not in Parliament, where government and ‘opposition’ quibble only over petty details) about whether the draconian policy responses to Covid-19 resulted in a net gain or a net loss for society.

-And, for me, the loss of freedom is a cost not worth paying in this case.
+And, for me, the loss of freedom is a price not worth paying in this case.
 Not even nearly.

 Look around you: We’ve completely overhauled our way of life.
-You can’t meet more than 5 friends.
+Even now, you can’t meet more than 5 friends.
 Sports and social events are banned.
 You can’t go for a drink in the pub after 10pm.
 And authorities are bringing in ‘Covid Marshalls’ to ensure compliance.

 And for what?
 A bad flu.

-Until Covid-19, it was common sense that people should decide their own risks.
+Until Covid-19, it was common sense that people should be free to decide their own risks.
 We don’t ban sugary foods, say, despite the fact that they cause heart disease when consumed in excess.
 We don’t ban alcohol even though it causes liver damage.